Italian Beginners Level 1 (Friday)

 Lara Toffolon

-I’m originally from the province of Venice and have been living in Sydney since 2015.
+My name is Lara.
+I’m originally from the Venice area and have been living in Sydney since 2015.
 I hold both Italian and Australian citizenship.
-I’ve been working as an Italian tutor for the past seven years, teaching group classes and private lessons (both in person and online) through Italian Connections language school.